 Burns can be extremely painful, and often for long periods of time.
 They can also cause severe disfigurement, which might cause the injured party emotional distress for years to come.
 A judge will take this into consideration when determining how much total compensation a plaintiff will receive.
 In any case, the attorneys on both sides will first try to negotiate a settlement based on what they believe the injured party (plaintiff) would receive as compensation if the case goes to trial.

 We are passionate about helping our clients seek justice in burn injury cases.
-Our goal is to recover the maximum amount in financial compensation for physical and emotional healing.
+Our goal is to recover the maximum amount of financial compensation for physical and emotional healing.
 Contact our Birmingham injury lawyers as soon as possible if you or a loved one has been seriously burned.
 We understand how painful burn injuries are.
 If you are unable to come and meet with us at our office, we can come to you.